 On the one hand there are activated carbon enthusiasts who believe that it should be used as the standard medium for constant use in most modern filters as one of the best chemical filtration media for both freshwater aquarium and saltwater aquarium.
 Others believe that it should only be used for special needs, and still others believe that activated carbon should not be used in the planted tanks at all.
 In order to form your own opinion on this subject, it is worth getting interested in what activated carbon, how it works and what actually can activated carbon remove?

 What is activated carbon?

-Activated carbon is a form of elemental carbon (C) which has a very large surface area by weight, making it an excellent absorbent due to the many tiny pores
+Activated carbon is a form of elemental carbon (C) which has a very large surface area by weight, making it an excellent absorbent due to the superior pore structure.

 As such, activated carbon is not found in nature, but can be obtained from actually any material with a high elemental carbon content.
 Commonly used raw materials for the production of activated carbon are: wood, hard coal, lignite, peat and other organic substances (although on a much smaller scale).
 The base material is subjected to a special thermal treatment, resulting in a highly porous carbon.
 This structure is the cause of the staggering career of activated carbon, because the tiny pores allow for "capturing" of harmful substances from water or air, which will be released only in the process of carbon utilization.

 Activated carbon works by absorbing the many dissolved pollutants found in aquarium water such as chloramine and chlorine, tannins (which colour the water) and phenols (which cause unpleasant odours).
 However, there are many important toxins and organic compounds that activated carbon does not remove.